MSPaintIDE/MSPaintIDE-website/developing.md

 gradle compileJar
 ```

-If, after this command, an installer ois requires, the Inno Setup file is located at `\package\build\resources\main\MSPaintIDE.iss`.
+If, after this command, an installer is requires, the Inno Setup file is located at `\package\build\resources\main\MSPaintIDE.iss`.